 What were your primary responsibilities in your first role at 84.51° (formerly dunnhumby)?

 My first role was as an associate analyst on the Manufacturer Practice team.
 I did custom Insights work for CPG clients, analyzing transactions and customer profiling data with SAS and SQL.
 I worked closely with client leads and consumer researchers to deliver these insights.

 What are your primary responsibilities in your current role?

 I lead a team of data scientists supporting Loyalty Strategy & Rewards.
-Our team is accountable for Kroger's current loyalty program and defining evolution to the future loyalty program.
+Our team is accountable for Kroger's free-to-join Kroger Plus program, as well as the paid Boost program.
 This includes our free Kroger Plus program, as well as the paid Boost program.

 Describe your path to your current role.
 How did you get here?